veloren/book/src/players/reporting-bugs.md

     ```shell
         mkdir wgpu-trace
     ```
-2. Run the game with the envionment variable `WGPU_TRACE_DIR` set to the new folder.
+2. Run the game with the environment variable `WGPU_TRACE_DIR` set to the new folder.
     (the path can be absolute or relative)
     #### Linux
     ```shell